RoseMaster3000/fightorflight-aggro/README.md

 * Some held item will offer damage boost(type-enhancing items,Choice Specs, Choice Band,Muscle Band,Choice Glasses,Life orb)
 * * The life orb will also deal damage to the pokemon like the core series.A pokemon is immune to the damage if the pokemon's ability is Sheer Force or Magic Guard.
 * The sheer force will boost all moves' damage,but the move can no longer apply effects to the entities.(e.g. fire type move will no longer set the entity on fire)
-* Balance change: increase the maximum damage and increased the stat requirement slightly to encourage to player to try damage-enhancing items more.
+* Balance change: increase the maximum damage and increased the stat requirement slightly to encourage to player to try damage-enhancing items more at the early game.
 ## TODO
 - Attack Position for Poke Staff(not available currently.
-I'm quite busy irl recently,it will take some time to develop this feature.)
+It is quite difficult.)
 - Give more special effects to different moves.
 - Special effect for status moves.
 (Most of the status moves has no effect currently,they can be used as a way to make your pokemon passive.)
 - Special effect for abilities like aftermath,bulletproof,soundproof,etc.